fcalesella/elasticnet/README.md

 >>> load('elasticnet_results.mat');
 >>> writetable(bootstrap_results, bootstrap_results.xlsx)
 ```
-Contrarily to the script, the function will not display any figure.
+Contrarily to the script (see section [3.1 Script](#script)), the function will not display any figure.
 However, it will be possible to create them by:
 ```matlab
 >>> load('elasticnet_results.mat');
 >>> [~, figures] = metricsnplots(cv_options.RegressionType, cv_results);